State Council Institutional Reform Program-breakinglatest.news-Breaking Latest News

 7. Strengthen the unified and standardized management of staff in financial management departments.
 The People’s Bank of China, the State Administration of Financial Supervision, the China Securities Regulatory Commission, the State Administration of Foreign Exchange and its branches, and dispatched offices all use administrative staffing.
 Staff are included in the unified and standardized management of national civil servants, and the national civil servant salary and treatment standards are implemented.

-Eight, the establishment of a national data bureau.
+8. Formation of the National Data Bureau.
 Responsible for coordinating and promoting the construction of data infrastructure, coordinating the integration, sharing, development and utilization of data resources, and coordinating the promotion of digital China, digital economy, digital society planning and construction, etc., managed by the National Development and Reform Commission.

 The Office of the Central Network Security and Informatization Committee will undertake the research to formulate plans for the construction of Digital China, coordinate and promote the informatization of public services and social governance, coordinate and promote the construction of smart cities, coordinate the development, utilization and sharing of important national information resources, and promote cross-industry and cross-border information resources.
 Responsibilities such as departmental interconnection and interoperability, the responsibilities undertaken by the National Development and Reform Commission to coordinate and promote the development of the digital economy, organize the implementation of the national big data strategy, promote the construction of the basic system of data elements, and promote the layout and construction of digital infrastructure are assigned to the National Data Bureau.